wkillerud/some-sass/CONTRIBUTING.md

 - The language server is published to npm
 - The VS Code extension is published to Visual Studio Marketplace and Open VSX

-Keep both in mind when deciding whether a change is a patch, minor or major release.

 | Commit message                                                                                                                            | Release type                                                                                                                                                         |
 | ----------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- |